firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.xroxy.com/proxyrss.xml).

-The last time downloaded was found to be dated: Wed Jun  3 23:33:01 UTC 2015.
+The last time downloaded was found to be dated: Thu Jun  4 00:33:01 UTC 2015.

 The ipset `xroxy` has **2054** entries, **2054** unique IPs.